Opiate: Methadone

 Methadone has a higher bioavailability and half-life compared to morphine.
 It is metabolized to an inactive product by N-demethylation by CYP3A4 enzymes in the liver.
 It has high person-to-person variability because of varying levels of CYP3A4 in individuals.
 It is approved for treatment of moderate to severe pain as well as opioid dependence.
 Because of its high risk of drug interactions, liver toxicity, and patient variability, patients have to be monitored closely at methadone clinics.
 In addition, there is an increase risk of mortality in patients who are treated with methadone compared to other opioids, thought to be due to QTc prolongation and cardiac arrhythmias.

 Morphine

 Nicomorphine (Vilan, morphine dinicotinate), Diamorphine (Heroin, morphine diacetate), dipropanoylmorphine (morphine dipropionate), desomorphine (Permonid, di-hydro-desoxy-morphine), methyldesorphine, acetylpropionylmorphine, dibenzoylmorphine, diacetyldihydromorphine, and several others are also derived from morphine.

 Morphine is metabolized in the liver to morphine-3-glucuronide (M3G) and morphine-6-glucuronide (M6G), and are excreted by the kidneys.
-It is are also able to cross into the blood-brain barrier into the cerebrospinal fluid.
+It is also able to cross into the blood-brain barrier into the cerebrospinal fluid.
 M6G has potent analgesic activity, binds to opioid receptors, and is a main contributor to the therapeutic benefit of morphine.
 M3G does not act as an analgesic, has a low affinity for opioid receptors, and may possibly antagonize the therapeutic effects of morphine and M6G.
 Moreover, high doses of morphine, and thus M3G, are associated with neurotoxic side effects such as hyperalgesia, allodynia and myoclonus.